-- 3. Section 5.2 of the FReM requires institutions to include a Performance Report in their annual report and accounts.
+- 3. Chapter 5 of the FReM requires institutions to include a Performance Report in their annual report and accounts.
 The report will provide information on the institution, its main objectives and strategies and the principal risks that it faces.
-The report must provide a fair, balanced and understandable analysis of the institution's performance.
-The report, which should be signed and dated by the college principal or Executive Director, should contain an overview of performance in the year. - 4.
-It should be noted that an addendum to the FReM permits entities to omit the performance analysis (paragraphs 5.2.6 and 5.2.9-5.2.10 of the 2019-20 FReM) in order to minimise the reporting burden on public sector entities during the COVID-19 crisis.
-Further details are given at: Addendum to Government Financial Reporting Manual 2019-20 [PDF] - 5.
-Colleges have the option of only producing the summary information in the performance review as set out in paragraphs 5.2.8 of the FReM but this is a minimum requirement and college may decide to include the performance analysis. - 6.
-The addendum also states that, where relevant non-audited performance information has already been published and reported elsewhere, entities are encouraged to refer to the relevant publication rather than producing the information in the performance report.
+The report must provide a fair, balanced and understandable analysis of the institution's performance, including both positive and negative aspects.
+The report, which should be signed and dated by the College Principal or Executive Director, should contain an overview of performance in the year. - 4.
+It should be noted that an addendum to the FReM permits entities to omit the Performance Analysis (paragraphs 5.4.1 and 5.4.6 of the 2020-21 FReM) in order to minimise the reporting burden on public sector entities during the COVID-19 crisis.
+Further details are given at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/946952/2020-21_Addendum_to_the_FReM.pdf - 5.
+Colleges have the option of only producing the summary information in the Performance Overview as set out in paragraphs 5.3.1-5.3.3 of the FReM but this is a minimum requirement and colleges may decide to include the Performance Analysis. - 6.
+The addendum also states that, where relevant non-audited performance information has already been published and reported elsewhere, entities are encouraged to refer to the relevant publication rather than producing the information in the Performance Report.

-In this section "institutions" refers to all incorporated colleges and Glasgow Colleges' Regional Board.
+5 In this section "institutions" refers to all incorporated colleges and Glasgow Colleges' Regional Board.
 The disclosures for Glasgow Colleges' Regional Board and New College Lanarkshire will cover the regional performance of their assigned colleges.

 - 7. Colleges are still required to prepare a Performance Overview.
-As a minimum, the overview should include: - A short summary explaining the purpose of the overview section. - A statement from the Principal or Executive Director providing their perspective on the performance of the institution over the period.
-This should include an explanation of the impact of COVID-19 and Brexit on the college's performance. - A statement of the purposes and activities of the institution including a brief description of the business model and environment, organisational structure, objectives and strategies, including estates management strategies. - The key issues and risks that could affect the institution in delivering its objectives. - An explanation of the adoption of the going concern basis where this might be called into doubt, for example where there are significant net liabilities which may require to be funded from public sources.
-Mitigating actions taken as a result of COVID-19 impacts should form part of the going concern commentary. - A performance summary. - Confirmation of compliance with Scottish Government sustainability reporting in line with the requirements of the Climate Change (Scotland) Act 2009.
+The Performance Overview should give the user sufficient information to understand the organisation, its purpose, its objectives, its performance and both the impact of and management of key risks.
+As a minimum, the Overview should include: - A short summary explaining the purpose of the overview section. - A statement from the Principal or Executive Director providing their perspective on the performance of the institution over the period.
+This should include an explanation of the impact of COVID-19 and Brexit on the college's performance. - A statement of the purposes and activities of the institution including a brief description of the business model and environment, organisational structure, objectives and strategies, including estates management strategies. - A summary of key issues and principal risks that could affect the institution in delivering its objectives and explanation of the mitigation of those risks. - An explanation of the adoption of the going concern basis where this might be called into doubt, for example where there are significant net liabilities which may require to be funded from public sources.
+Mitigating actions taken as a result of COVID-19 impacts should form part of the going concern commentary. - A performance summary including key indicators. - Confirmation of compliance with Scottish Government sustainability reporting in line with the requirements of the Climate Change (Scotland) Act 2009.
 The Schedule to the 2015 Order sets out the required content for the report to Scottish Government. - 8.
-Further guidance on the preparation of Performance statements is given in the Audit Scotland 'Good practice note on improving the quality of central government annual report and accounts Performance reports'.
+Further guidance on the preparation of Performance statements is given in the Audit Scotland Good practice note on improving the quality of central government annual report and accounts Performance reports. - 9.
+Although colleges may elect to omit the Performance Analysis under the FReM addendum, they are still required to include the disclosures for cash budget for priorities (CBP) and adjusted operating position (AOP) in the Performance Overview.